anuroopjajoba3/WILDCATCHER-SYLLABUS-CHECKER/README.md

 Hybrid indicators: combinations of on-campus meeting info plus online platforms or “hybrid” wording.
 It assigns a confidence score based on the strength and number of signals found.

+## Email Requirements
+The detector looks for these specific keywords:
+email:
+emails:
+contact information:
+contact:
+e-mail:
+preferred contact method:
+contact info

 ## Getting Started
 Run the application using Python and access the web interface in your browser.
 Upload your syllabus documents to receive instant SLO and modality results.

 ## Development
 The app is built with Flask and a modular “detectors” pattern.
 You can add new field detectors easily (for example, instructor email or grading scale) without touching the rest of the system.

+## Email Detection
+The system includes an email detector that scans for instructor email addresses in uploaded syllabi.
+Results are shown in a dedicated box in the UI, with PASS/FAIL status and a preview of detected email(s).

 ## Project Structure